Prima scriptura: Anglicanism

 Article VI of the 39 Articles, Of the Sufficiency of the Holy Scriptures for Salvation states:

 The Anglican view of the role on prima scriptura can be best summarized by Richard Hooker.
 In his famous work "On the Laws of Ecclesiastical Polity" he developed a view that would be known in the Anglican tradition as the "3-legged stool".
 This consists of scripture, tradition and reason.
 Scripture is the source of all revelation in the Christian tradition.
 At the same time Hooker also saw the necessity of tradition, while not on the same level as scripture, as being an important mediating principle in interpreting.
 He specifically critiques the Puritan interpretations of sola scriptura that were present at the time in Elizabethan England.
 This is followed by what Hooker calls the "law of reason".
 Hookers' 3-legged stool would become the basis of the Methodist quadrilateral as well as form a via media between the Catholic and Lutheran understandings on the relationship between scripture and tradition.

 Methodism

 Another version of the prima scriptura approach may be the Wesleyan Quadrilateral for the Methodists, which maintains that Scripture is to be the primary authority for the Church.
 Nonetheless, it is best interpreted through the lenses of reason, personal experience, and Church tradition, although the Bible remains the crucial and normative authority for Christians.
 According to the United Methodist Church, which adheres to this notion:

-Roman Catholicism
+Catholicism

-The Dogmatic Constitution on Divine Revelation is clear on the total equality of Scripture with Sacred Tradition when it says that "both Sacred Tradition and Sacred Scripture are to be accepted and venerated with the same sense of loyalty and reverence" because together they "form one sacred deposit of the word of God, committed to the Church."
-So, in one sense, Scripture has no primacy over Tradition, but an ancient tradition holds that the word of God, though equally authoritative in whichever form it comes, comes primarily in the form of Sacred Scripture, and thus we should seek for Sacred Doctrine primarily in the Scriptures.
-As Thomas Aquinas said: